-Mr. Weber has represented public entities in various litigation and counseling matters, including the New Jersey Sports & Exposition Authority (NJSEA), New Jersey Transit, New Jersey Department of Treasury, Port Authority of New York and New Jersey (PANYNJ), and the New Jersey Schools Development Authority (NJSDA).
+Mr. Weber has represented public entities in various litigation and counseling matters, including the New Jersey Sports & Exposition Authority (NJSEA), New Jersey Transit, New Jersey Department of Treasury, and the New Jersey Schools Development Authority (NJSDA).
 Mr. Weber has also litigated against public entities, including the Delaware River Port Authority (DRPA) and numerous municipalities, with significant experience in the area of procurement and bid protests.

 Construction Law & Litigation

 Mr. Weber’s construction practice involves representing owners, developers, and contractors in contract negotiation, dispute resolution, and litigation.
-Mr. Weber’s experience includes disputes regarding construction defects, faulty design claims, change orders, delay claims, procurement issues, and bid protests.
+His experience includes disputes regarding construction defects, faulty design claims, change orders, delay claims, procurement issues, and bid protests.

 Complex Commercial Litigation

-Mr. Weber has represented clients in a wide range of complex disputes, including shareholder and limited liability company litigation, breach of contract actions, commercial torts, breach of fiduciary duty actions, and professional liability/malpractice litigation.
-He has experience in all stages of commercial litigation, from expedited injunction proceedings, discovery, dispositive motion practice, and appellate practice.
+Mr. Weber has represented clients in a wide range of complex disputes, including mergers and acquisitions disputes, shareholder and limited liability company litigation, breach of contract actions, commercial torts, breach of fiduciary duty actions, and professional liability/malpractice litigation.
+He has experience in all stages of commercial litigation, from expedited injunction proceedings, discovery, and dispositive motion practice to trials and appellate practice.

-Mr. Weber is Rule 1:40 qualified mediator and is listed on the New Jersey roster of court-approved mediators.
-Mr. Weber’s experience as a litigator enables him to quickly assess not only the strengths and weaknesses of the parties’ positions, but also the cost, time, and other practical considerations of the parties’ dispute.
+Mr. Weber is a Rule 1:40 qualified mediator and is listed on the New Jersey Superior Court roster of court-approved mediators.
+His experience as a litigator enables him to quickly assess not only the strengths and weaknesses of the parties’ positions, but also the cost, time, and other practical considerations of the parties’ disputes.

 Seton Hall University School of Law (J.D.)